We threw our twin boys a robot first birthday party! Tons of fun details like a robot cake, photo booth, ball pit, and delicious robot-themed food.

 So we had to postpone to June.
 It ended up being about 100 degrees that day (now that’s more normal for this time of year!) but our yard was nice and shaded and it ended up being lovely.

 Today I wanted to share some of my favorite photos and projects from the party.
 In the next week or two I’ll share the tutorials for them!

 I started with the party table, which was full of food for our 70 guests (yes, we know A LOT of people).
 We had savory sandwiches and wraps, veggie cups, as well as sweet and salty treats.
 All surrounded by bright robot cut-outs and pennants.

 I had a fun time coming up with robot-themed names for everything.
 And to top it all off, we had a bunch of gluten-free options that I ended up labeling “glutonium-free.”
 (Seriously, I was cracking up in my robot party planning delirium).
-I’ll be sharing the SVG files for these and the other robot cutouts in an upcoming post!
+I am also sharing some other robot SVG files for you to download.